 1) Yamaha HS8S Studio Monitor Subwoofer

 Yamaha is very popular and reputable for its quality musical instrument and music gears.
-The Yamaha HS8S uses the 8″ cone type driver, with the power rating of 150 Watts, 22 Hz to 150 Hz of frequency response.
+The Yamaha HS8S uses the 8″ cone type driver, with 150 Watts of power, 22 Hz to 150 Hz of frequency response.
 Furthermore, it does pack with the great features such as the adjustable crossover frequency between 80 Hz – 120Hz.
 And it also features the control switches that you can adjust its low cut (80-120Hz) and high cut (80-120Hz) along with a phrase switch available.

 However, some users complained that the volume was insufficient in the bigger room, but works great in the smaller room.